Homework

 MASWSHPQFEKGGGARGGSGGGSWSHPQFEKGFDYKDDDDKGTMAMLPPPGPQSFVHFTKQSLALIEQRIAERKSKEPKEEKKDDDEEAPKPSSDLEAGKQLPFIYGDIPPGMVSEPLEDLDPYYADKKTFIVLNKGKTIFRFNATPALYMLSPFSPLRRISIKILVHSLFSMLIMCTILTNCIFMTMNNPPDWTKNVEYTFTGIYTFESLVKILARGFCVGEFTFLRDPWNWLDFVVIVFAYLTEFVNLGNVSALRTFRVLRALKTISVIPGLKTIVGALIQSVKKLSDVMILTVFCLSVFALIGLQLFMGNLKHKCFRNSLENNETLESIMNTLESEEDFRKYFYYLEGSKDALLCGFSTDSGQCPEGYTCVKIGRNPDYGYTSFDTFSWAFLALFRLMTQDYWENLYQQTLRAAGKTYMIFFVVVIFLGSFYLINLILAVVAMAYEEQNQANIEEAKQKELEFQQMLDRLKKEQEEAEAIAAAAAEYTSIRRSRIMGLSESSSETSKLSSKSAKERRNRRKKKNQKKLSSGEEKGDAEKLSKSESEDSIRRKSFHLGVEGHRRAHEKRLSTPNQSPLSIRGSLFSARRSSRTSLFSFKGRGRDIGSETEFADDEHSIFGDNESRRGSLFVPHRPQERRSSNISQASRSPPMLPVNGKMHSAVDCNGVVSLVDGRSALMLPNGQLLPEVIIDKATSDDSGTTNQIHKKRRCSSYLLSEDMLNDPNLRQRAMSRASILTNTVEELEESRQKCPPWWYRFAHKFLIWNCSPYWIKFKKCIYFIVMDPFVDLAITICIVLNTLFMAMEHHPMTEEFKNVLAIGNLVFTGIFAAEMVLKLIAMDPYEYFQVGWNIFDSLIVTLSLVELFLADVEGLSVLRSFRLLRVFKLAKSWPTLNMLIKIIGNSVGALGNLTLVLAIIVFIFAVVGMQLFGKSYKECVCKINDDCTLPRWHMNDFFHSFLIVFRVLCGEWIETMWDCMEVAGQAMCLIVYMMVMVIGNLVVLNLFLALLLSSFSSDNLTAIEEDPDANNLQIAVTRIKKGINYVKQTLREFILKAFSKKPKISREIRQAEDLNTKKENYISNHTLAEMSKGHNFLKEKDKISGFGSSVDKHLMEDSDGQSFIHNPSLTVTVPIAPGESDLENMNAEELSSDSDSEYSKVRLNRSSSSECSTVDNPLPGEGEEAEAEPMNSDEPEACFTDGCVWRFSCCQVNIESGKGKIWWNIRKTCYKIVEHSWFESFIVLMILLSSGALAFEDIYIERKKTIKIILEYADKIFTYIFILEMLLKWIAYGYKTYFTNAWCWLDFLIVDVSLVTLVANTLGYSDLGPIKSLRTLRALRPLRALSRFEGMRVVVNALIGAIPSIMNVLLVCLIFWLIFSIMGVNLFAGKFYECINTTDGSRFPASQVPNRSECFALMNVSQNVRWKNLKVNFDNVGLGYLSLLQVATFKGWTIIMYAAVDSVNVDKQPKYEYSLYMYIYFVVFIIFGSFFTLNLFIGVIIDNFNQQKKKLGGQDIFMTEEQKKYYNAMKKLGSKKPQKPIPRPGNKIQGCIFDLVTNQAFDISIMVLICLNMVTMMVEKEGQSQHMTEVLYWINVVFIILFTGECVLKLISLRHYYFTVGWNIFDFVVVIISIVGMFLADLIETYFVSPTLFRVIRLARIGRILRLVKGAKGIRTLLFALMMSLPALFNIGLLLFLVMFIYAIFGMSNFAYVKKEDGINDMFNFETFGNSMICLFQITTSAGWDGLLAPILNSKPPDCDPKKVHPGSSVEGDCGNPSVGIFYFVSYIIISFLVVVNMYIAVILENFSVATEESTEPLSEDDFEMFYEVWEKFDPDATQFIEFSKLSDFAAALDPPLLIAKPNKVQLIAMDLPMVSGDRIHCLDILFAFTKRVLGESGEMDSLRSQMEERFMSANPSKVSYEPITTTLKRKQEDVSATVIQRAYRRYRLRQNVKNISSIYIKDGDRDDDLLNKKDMAFDNVNENSSPEKTDATSSTTSPPSYDSVTKPDKEKYEQDRTEKEDKGKDSKESKK

-As shown in the structure, the Nav1.7 complex includes auxiliary beta subunits that regulate channel function (chains B and C).
+As shown in the sequence, the Nav1.7 complex includes auxiliary beta subunits that regulate channel function (chains B and C).
 For the purposes of this assignment, I will focus on chain A, which corresponds to the alpha subunit forming the pore and voltage-sensing domains of the channel!

 • How long is it?
 2031 AAs!